Henry Pering Pellew Crease: Lawyer and politician

-Even as a colonial pioneer, Crease clung to the aristocratic traditions of Britain.
-The Crease family's home in New Westminster was Ince Cottage, on Sapperton Road, named for the castle that belonged to Henry's mother's family in England.
+The Crease family's home in New Westminster was Ince Cottage, on Sapperton Road, that was named after the castle that belonged to Henry's mother's family in England.
 He sent his sons to Haileybury College in England for their schooling, and was dismayed to note that, "While you and I talk of the Old Country as 'Home,' all our children call Canada 'home.'"

-When the colonies were joined in 1866 Crease became the first Attorney General of the united British Columbia.
-In 1868 the colonial capital was moved to Victoria, and the Creases moved with it.
-There they built a new home, Pentrelew, on Fort Street.

-In Victoria, as in New Westminster, Crease was active in many community organisations: the Church of England, Royal Colonial Institute, and the Law Society of British Columbia, which he was key in founding.
-He sat on the board of the Colonial Securities Company, and was a lieutenant in the Seymour Artillery Company.
+When the colonies were joined in 1866 Crease became the first Attorney General of the new united colony.
+In 1868 he moved to the new colony's new capital of Victoria, where he built a new home, Pentrelew, on Fort Street.
+In Victoria, as in New Westminster, Crease participated in community organisations: the Church of England, Royal Colonial Institute, and the Law Society of British Columbia, of which he was a co-founder.
+He was on the board of the Colonial Securities Company, and was a lieutenant in the Seymour Artillery Company.

-At a time when British policy called for North American colonies to extinguish native title by means of treaties, the British Columbia government, including Crease, made no effort to negotiate treaties.
-Indeed, when the issue was raised in the legislature in 1870, Attorney General Crease objected to the mere discussion of the issue as potentially damaging, "for Indians do get word of what's going on."
-In response to the criticism that the government had no Indian policy, Crease stated simply that "our policy has been, let the Indians alone."
+The British Columbia government, including Crease, did not negotiate treaties with the native Indians.
+In the legislature in 1870, Crease objected to discussion of the native Indians because they "do get word of what's going on."
+Crease stated that "our policy has been, let the Indians alone".